facebook

 Treatment with Placental Stromal Cells

-Taking into account the size and histological structure of the human placenta, the amount of MMSCs that can be isolated from it is also much higher.
-As a result, the total time and amount of required manipulations to the cells are reduced, thus mitigating all the risks associated with in vitro cultivation.
+• The number of MMSCs that can be isolated is also much higher.
+As a result, they allow for less manipulations so the total time decreases, also reducing all the risks associated with in vitro cultivation.

-MMSCs also, regardless of their source, have immunomodulatory and immunosuppressive properties.
-That is why this type of cell is widely used for the treatment of autoimmune responses.
-Latest placenta stem cell research established that placenta-derived MMSCs have stronger immunomodulatory properties (based on the comparative analysis).
+• MMSCs also have immunomodulatory and immunosuppressive properties, regardless of their source.
+This is why this type of cell is generally used for the treatment of autoimmune responses.
+The latest placenta stem cell research established that placenta-derived MMSCs have stronger immunomodulatory properties (based on comparative analysis).

-Yet another important advantage of using these specific placenta cells is a possibility to require immediate cell therapy for some patients in severe condition or patients with a fast disease progression, which cannot be postponed for the period necessary for the preparation as an autologous product.
+• Another placenta stem cells benefit is the possibility of providing immediate cell therapy for some patients with severe conditions or fast disease progression, which cannot be postponed for the period necessary for the preparation as an autologous product.

-Moreover, allogeneic cell products can be used in various other situations, where the possibility of bone marrow or adipose tissue invasive retrieval is eliminated because of:
+Moreover, stem cells from the placenta can be used in other situations where the possibility of bone marrow or adipose tissue invasive retrieval is eliminated because of the following:

-• the presence of a pathological process in the anatomical area planned for sampling.
+• Presence of a pathological process in the anatomical area arranged for sampling.

-Sometimes it is impossible to harvest the required minimum amount of biomaterial for cell isolation or to obtain a sufficient amount of cells from lipoaspirate, for example, from thin patients with little subcutaneous fat or immediately after the use of lipolytic (fat-reducing) drugs.
+Sometimes, it is impossible to harvest the required minimum amount of biomaterial for cell isolation or to obtain a sufficient amount of cells from lipoaspirate.
+For example, slim patients with little subcutaneous fat or patients who just use lipolytic (fat-reducing) drugs.

-Similarly, patients with hematologic diseases and those who underwent long-term hormonal, immunosuppressive or antibiotic therapy will not have the option for the harvest of bone marrow to prepare cell material because of possible damage to bone marrow cells.
+Also, patients with hematologic diseases and those who underwent long-term hormonal, immunosuppressive, or antibiotic therapy will not have the option of harvesting bone marrow to prepare cell material because of possible damage to bone marrow cells.

-In general, MMSCs retrieved from healthy individuals have proven higher therapeutic potential and can be used as allogeneic cells.
-In particular, placenta-tissue derived stromal cells are the “youngest” and therefore the most potent cells which can be retrieved during the postnatal period of a human.
+Generally, MMSCs retrieved from healthy individuals have proven to have higher therapeutic potential and ability to be used as allogeneic cells.
+Meanwhile, stem cells from the placenta are the “youngest” and, therefore, the most potent cells that can be retrieved during the postnatal period of a human.

-Speaking about the benefits of different sources of stem cells, placenta-derived MMSCs are the most promising type of cells for therapy due to all these qualities.
+In terms of the benefits obtained from different sources of stem cells, placenta-derived MMSCs are the most promising type of cells for therapy due to all the qualities above.

 Get a free online consultation